braj29/tab_fm_link_pred/README.md

 # Tabular FM Link Prediction

 This repo hosts a tiny benchmark that compares two tabular foundation models—[TabICL](https://github.com/yandex-research/tabicl) and [TabPFN](https://github.com/automl/TabPFN)—on the FB15k-237 knowledge graph link-prediction task.
 We turn the triples (head, relation, tail) into a tabular classification problem where the model must predict the tail entity given the head and relation.
-The current setup keeps everything intentionally small so it can be run on a laptop while still exercising the full training/evaluation pipeline.
+Experiments default to the full FB15k-237 splits, but you can cap them for quick local smoke tests.

 ## Environment